kahinimehta/executivefunciton/docs/datafreeze.md

 3. To merge and organize collateral self reports into one file, follow the steps outlined in [merge_collateral_scales.ipynb](https://github.com/PennLINC/executivefunction/blob/master/datafreeze_notebooks/merge_collateral_scales.ipynb).

-4. To merge and organize demograhic information into one file, follow the steps outlined in [merge_basic_demos.ipynb](https://github.com/PennLINC/executivefunction/blob/master/datafreeze_notebooks/merge_basic_demos.ipynb).
+4. To merge and organize demograhic information into one file, follow the steps outlined in [merge_and_audit_basic_demos.ipynb](https://github.com/PennLINC/executivefunction/blob/master/datafreeze_notebooks/merge_and_audit_basic_demos.ipynb).
+This script also generates and audit, following the same logic as below.

+5. To organize and sort EF clinical diagnostic data, follow the steps outlined in [merge_and_audit_dx.ipynb](https://github.com/PennLINC/executivefunction/blob/master/datafreeze_notebooks/merge_and_audit_dx.ipynb).
+This script also generates and audit, following the same logic as below.

 ### Audit Scripts
 These scripts follow the same basic logic -- using the enrollment list pulled from Axis, a series of binary spreadsheets are created to determine which measures are complete for which participants, with the goal of filling in this [google sheet](https://docs.google.com/spreadsheets/d/1DYNd1Qj7Q0s9rEqe1_ezLQwNYcPN44cORnge3UAhqF0/edit#gid=794691291).